Who Pays For My Car Accident?

 You’ve been in a car accident and know it wasn’t your fault.
 However, the other driver’s insurance company is not accepting blame.
 A claims adjuster might even say you were at fault.
 You and the other driver may be giving two very different accounts of what happened.

 A liability dispute after a car accident can involve any number of circumstances.
 The following are a few different examples of disputed liability claims our car accident attorneys handle:

-- 50-50 responsibility: If it’s determined that you and the other driver are both 50 percent responsible for the accident, you can recover compensation, but your recovery will be reduced by half.
+- 50-50 responsibility: If it’s determined that you and the other driver are both 50 percent responsible for the accident, you can recover compensation, but your recovery might be reduced by half.
 This can become a problem if you don’t have collision coverage and receive only half the amount to cover fixing your car.
 If you have steep medical bills, you may not be adequately compensated.
 If you believe the other driver was more than 50 percent responsible, then the other driver’s insurance company must cover all your losses and expenses.
 You won’t have to pay anything out of your pocket.
-If this is the case, contact the Law Offices of Mark E. Salomone as soon as possible to learn about your rights.
+If this is the case, contact us as soon as possible to learn about your rights.

 - Intersection accidents: Accidents at intersections with traffic lights or four-way stop signs can lead to liability disputes.
 These are classic “he said-she said” accidents.
-You and the other driver might claim to both have had green lights.
-You and the other driver might claim to have had the right of way at the four-way stop sign intersection.
+You and the other driver might claim to both have had green light You and the other driver might claim to have had the right of way at the four-way stop.
 In such cases, it’s wise to have a skilled attorney with a team of investigators to help prove your side of the story.

 - You’re deemed at fault, but other driver was cited: If the other driver broke the law and was cited by a police officer, you might have strong evidence that the other driver was at fault.
 We can examine the police report to show the insurance company that the other driver acted negligently.